Donbasilpeter/stock_picker/README.md

 # stock_picker
- An API group to sujject the best combination of stocks to invest in.
+ An API group to suggest the best combination of stocks to invest in.